code-not-found/code-not-found.github.io/_posts/maven/2014-06-28-maven-download-install-apache-maven-3-2-windows.md

 # Maven Usage

 Let's finish the tutorial by creating a basic Maven HelloWorld project.
 Open a command prompt and navigate to the directory in which you want to create the project.
-In the example below we will use 'C:\source4code\code'.
-Next enter following Maven command and press ENTER.
+In the example below we will use <var>C:\source4code\code</var>.
+Next enter following Maven command and press <kbd>ENTER</kbd>.

 ``` plaintext
 mvn archetype:generate -DgroupId=info.source4code -DartifactId=hello-world -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false